Modes of Transportation

 Failing to obey the orders of a flagperson

-Fines are also doubled for failing to obey the orders of a flagperson.
-Offenders are now liable to fines of $200 to $400 and 4 demerit points.
+If you fail to obey the orders of a flagperson, you are liable to a fine of $200 to $400 and 4 demerit points.